Hunapuh/Terraform-and-EKS-project/README.md

 This project is intended for any people interested in build, deploy and use an EKS cluster with AWS Cloud Service.
 I will use Terraform to build all the infrastructure.

-In order to achieve our goal of create an EKS cluster, we need a VPC and I will assume you do not have a VPC (Virtual Private Cloud) available to this project.
-Once, this requeriment was completed as second stage I will build the EKS cluster.
+AS first stage, I need a VPC and I will assume I do not have any VPC (Virtual Private Cloud) available to this project.
+Once, this requeriment was completed, I show you how to build the EKS cluster.

 ## First Step.
 Creating a VPC